Wirecloud/agile-dashboards/gitlab-harvester-operator/README.md

 ## Settings

 - `Gitlab URL` : URL to the gitlab server. (https://your.gitlab.server.com)
-- `Gitlab project name` : Name of the gitlab project.
+- `Gitlab project full name` : Name of the gitlab project.
+This has the following format: username / project name.
+This can be easily found on the home page of the Gitlab instance.
 - `Private token` : Private token to be used for authentication
 - `Oauth2 token` : Oath2 token to be used for authentication